mstksg/advent-of-code-2018/reflections.md

 -- | A log stream is many guard shifts.
-The result is the accumulation of all -- of those shifts into a massive `Map Guard [Minute]` map, but turning all of -- thos [Minutes] into a frequency map instead by using `map freqs`. buildTimeCards :: Parser (Map Guard TimeCard) buildTimeCards = do
+The result is the accumulation of all -- of those shifts into a massive `Map Guard [Minute]` map, but turning all of -- those [Minutes] into a frequency map instead by using `fmap freqs`. buildTimeCards :: Parser (Map Guard TimeCard) buildTimeCards = do
     shifts <- M.fromListWith (++) <$> many guardShift